-NHL News & Notes: NHL Stars of the Week, David Schlemko & More
+NHL News & Notes: Carey Price, NHL Stars of the Week & More

 Canadiens Place Schlemko on Waivers

-The Montreal Canadiens have placed Schlemko on waivers.
+The Canadiens have placed Schlemko on waivers.
 The veteran blueliner has played in 18 games for the Habs this season and has recorded two assists in the process.
 Dating back to last season, Schlemko has played in 55 games with Montreal and ha seven points in that time.
 He’s also had to deal with injuries throughout his time in Montreal.

 The 31-year-old has scored 18 goals and 94 points in 415 games in his career split between the Phoenix/Arizona Coyotes, Dallas Stars, Calgary Flames, New Jersey Devils, San Jose Sharks and now the Canadiens.
 He’s played in three games with the Laval Rocket since signing with the Canadiens and could find himself back in the AHL if he clears waivers this time around.